 Surgery for Sciatica Symptoms

 Operation is not for everyone.
-Nonetheless, for people who have shown no sign of improvement in 4 to 6 weeks and who have had CT scans (computed tomography) or MRI that show a herniated disc or spinal stenosis, surgery may offer considerable relief.
+Nonetheless, surgery may offer considerable relief for people who have shown no sign of improvement in 4 to 6 weeks and who have had CT scans (computed tomography) or MRI that show a herniated disc or spinal stenosis.

 Additional Topics: Chiropractic and Sciatica

-Sciatica is a common group of symptoms reported by a majority of the population alongside symptoms of back and low back pain.
-Sciatica, or sciatic nerve pain, is frequently the result of compression or impingement of the sciatic nerve and its nerve roots, generally from a spinal misalignment or subluxation.
-Chiropractic care is a safe and effective form of alternative treatment utilized to restore the natural alignment of the spine, ultimately reducing the pressure being placed against the sciatic nerve and relieving symptoms of sciatica.
+Sciatica is a common group of symptoms reported by most people alongside back and low back pain symptoms.
+Sciatica, or sciatic nerve pain, is frequently the result of compression or impingement of the sciatic nerve and its nerve roots, generally from spinal misalignment or subluxation.
+Chiropractic care is a safe and effective alternative treatment utilized to restore the natural alignment of the spine, ultimately reducing the pressure placed against the sciatic nerve and relieving sciatica symptoms.